ECLipsE-Gen-Local: Efficient Compositional Local Lipschitz Estimates for Deep Neural Networks: Experiments

 \textit{Setup.} We conduct a total of 20 experiments for all the 13 algorithms on randomly generated FNNs, corresponding to all combinations of the number of layers in \{5,10,15,20,25\} and the number of neurons in \{10,20,40,60\}.
 As the benchmark SeqLip only applies to ReLU activation function, the FNNs are all generated with ReLU.
 To systematically evaluate the scalability, efficiency and tightness of different algorithms, we present the normalized Lipschitz estimates with respect to the naive upper bound and the computation time in seconds.
 While the complete results are provided in Appendix \ref{app: data}, for clarity of presentation, we focus on two representative cases: (i) fixing the number of layers to be 20 while varying the number of neurons; (ii) fixing the number of neurons to be 40 while varying the number of layers.
 We set a cutoff time of 10 minutes for all experiments.

 \textit{Effect of depth - tightness.} From Fig.~\ref{fig: n40 est}, we first examine the tightness.
 LipDiff yields the loosest bounds, while AAO provides better estimates but is still outperformed by all other methods.
 GeoLip achieves accuracy comparable to \texttt{Fast}.
 Within the SDP-based methods for the special case $\Lambda_i=\lambda_iI\geq0$, \texttt{CF} produces slightly tighter results than ECLipsE-Fast, while \texttt{Fast} achieves a level of tightness comparable to LipSDP-layer and, notably, even approaches the tightness of ECLipsE, which allows larger flexibility in $\Lambda_i$.
 This improvement stems from efficiently leveraging local information.
 At the top end, SDP-based methods with fully flexible $\Lambda_i\geq0$ deliver the tightest estimates: LipSDP, GLipSDP, and \texttt{Acc} consistently outperform other benchmarks, with ECLipsE being somewhat looser.
-In certain cases (e.g., 20 neurons), \texttt{Acc} demonstrates outstanding performance.
+In certain cases (e.g., 20 layers), \texttt{Acc} demonstrates outstanding performance, indicating the success in capturing local information.

 \textit{Effect of depth - computation time.} Turning to the computation time in Fig.~\ref{fig: n40 time}.
 SeqLip fails to provide results even for networks with as few as 5 layers, while AAO breaks down at 20 layers.
 Among the methods that succeed for this case, GeoLip and LipSDP-neuron are the most time-consuming, although they demonstrate good accuracy.
 Within the SDP-based family, LipSDP-neuron and LipSDP-layer both incur rapidly growing computational cost with depth.
 In contrast, GLipSDP, \texttt{Acc}, ECLipsE, and \texttt{Fast} (in decreasing order for running time) exhibit linearly increasing computational cost with depth, demonstrating clear scalability.
 At the most efficient and scalable extreme, ECLipsE-Fast and \texttt{CF} have \textit{near-instantaneous} running time thanks to closed-form solutions at each stage.